Marine audio glossary

 A measure of how well a CD player silences background noise.
 Higher ratings, in decibels (dB), indicate less noise.

-When it comes to boat speakers, a set of old car speakers just won't cut it .Sun, salt, and spray will destroy car speakers in a season or less, so you need to look for speakers designed for life on the water.
+When it comes to boat speakers, a set of old car speakers just won't cut it .Sun, salt, and spray will destroy car speakers in a season or less, so you need to look for marine-rated speakers designed for life on the water.
 "Marine-rated" means more than a coat of white paint on a black speaker.
 Features to look for include sealed motors, rubber surrounds on the woofers, and UV-resistant cones, surrounds, baskets, and grilles.

 You'd never want to purposely submerse your electronic gear under water, but it's a good idea to protect it in case of a mishap.
 Currently, only waterproof products protect against submersion, and the definition of submersion can vary between manufacturers.
 Limits on time and depth under water will cause these variants.
 Check with the manufacturer to find out what kind of submersion protection they offer.